agama-project/agama/doc/dbus_api.md

 #### `org.opensuse.DInstaller.Storage1.DASD.Manager` Interface

 Provides methods for configuring DASDs.
-It's only available if the D-Bus service is running on an s390x system.
+It's only available if the D-Bus service is running on a s390x system.

 ##### A Note About DIAG and YaST